 Preparing to bring my baby home for the first time was a little overwhelming.
 Between the recommendations of my friends and family, the adorable products lining store aisle after store aisle, and the advertisements on TV, it seemed like I was constantly being weighed down by expectations of what I just had to do and buy for my newborn.
 While all of the products and recommendations were great, there are definitely things you don't need to do for a newborn.
 Advice is great and products can be helpful but, honestly, so much of the unsolicited advice and material goods are unnecessary.

 All of the information and advice flying around while I was pregnant for the first time made me nervous.
-When people told me that I just had to have a wipe warmer or a diaper pale and that I needed to savor every second and breastfeed exclusively and sleep when the baby sleeps, they actually caused me to stress about things that really don't merit a new mother's anxiety.
+When people told me that I just had to have a wipe warmer or a diaper pail and that I needed to savor every second and breastfeed exclusively and sleep when the baby sleeps, they actually caused me to stress about things that really don't merit a new mother's anxiety.
 Although I appreciated people sharing their tips to make parenthood easier, I was admittedly resentful that they weren't even giving me a chance to find my own way and allowing me time and space to figure out how I wanted to parent my child.

 There are lots of things you can do to prepare for a newborn, but there's definitely some things that are choices rather than requirements, and I found out (in my own time) that the following 12 choices should be left up to a mother's own discretion.